A survey of simplicial, relative, and chain complex homology theories for hypergraphs: Preliminaries

 \subsubsection{Hypergraph basics}

-A \emph{hypergraph}, $\H=(V, E)$, is a set of \emph{vertices}, $V$, together with an indexed family of \emph{hyperedges}, $E$.
-To be precise, this indexed family of hyperedges, $E = \{e_1, e_2, \ldots, e_m\}$, has a function $\epsilon : E \rightarrow 2^V$ that identifies the vertices in hyperedge $e_i$ as $\epsilon(e_i)$.
-For ease of exposition, we simply say that for each $e \in E$ we have $e \subset V$.
+In Section \ref{sec:categories} we will give a category theoretical definition of hypergraphs and hypergraph morphisms.
+Here we give a standard definition of hypergraphs that we will use throughout the survey unless we are making a category theory argument.
+A \emph{hypergraph}, $\H=(V, E, \epsilon)$, is a finite set of \emph{vertices}, $V$, together with a finite set of \emph{hyperedges}, $E=\{e_1, \ldots, e_m\}$, and a function $\epsilon : E\rightarrow 2^V$ that identifies the vertices in hyperedge $e_i$ as $\epsilon(e_i)$.
+We think of $E$ as the names of the hyperedges and $\epsilon$ as identifying which vertices are in each hyperedge.
 A hypergraph in which all hyperedges have size $k$ is called a \emph{$k$-uniform} hypergraph.
 Hypergraphs generalize graphs.
 Indeed, every graph is a 2-uniform hypergraph.
-When it is clear from the context, we simply use \emph{edges} in place of \emph{hyperedges}.
+When it is clear from context, we use \emph{edges} and \emph{hyperedges} interchangeably.

-We note that this hypergraph definition with an indexed family of hyperedges does not forbid multi-edges, where $\epsilon(e) = \epsilon(e')$ for some $e \neq e'$.
-Multi-edges are quite common in real hypergraph data.
-However, in some of the homology theories below (e.g., closure homology, embedded homology), it will be required to have no multi-edges.
-In those cases we assume that multi-edges have been ``collapsed'' into single edges.
+We note that this hypergraph definition with a mapping from names of hyperedges to sets of vertices does not forbid multi-edges, where $\epsilon(e) = \epsilon(e')$ for some $e \neq e'$, nor does it forbid the empty set as a hyperedge.
+Multi-edges are quite common in real hypergraph data, and empty edges are also possible.
+However, in some of the homology theories below (e.g., closure homology, embedded homology), multi-edges and empty edges are ignored.
+In those cases we will assume that multi-edges have been ``collapsed'' into single edges and empty edges have been removed.
+We will point out when this is required and when multi- and empty edges are not ignored or problematic.